freealise/freealise/AudioNoise.md

 // What should we do about silence? (c) https://github.com/torvalds/AudioNoise/issues?q=is%3Aissue%20state%3Aopen%20author%3Afreealise

-- threshold and limiter for sustainer; realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher
+- threshold and limiter for sustainer; realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher; fix pitch tremolo with compressor (optionally multiply by volume of original)
-- reverb (flanger) can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)
+- reverb (echo) can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)

-whistle through peaking+notch filter (phaser) controlled by pitch detector (~pll) to lower octave (for bass)
+play through negative + positive comb filter (flanger) controlled by pitch detector to lower octave (for bass)
 control lp|bp|hp filtered noise (for drums and percussion)

 ! ambient noise generator with input from sensors (for meditation and brainwave entrainment)